 Join us at REGENERATE 2021 to explore these questions and pursue solutions.
 The conference will feature a series of plenary talks, community roundtable discussions, virtual workshops, and field days on topics like succession and transfer planning; holistic grazing planning, “safe to fail” trials; climate resilience and adaptation; scaling regenerative agriculture and conservation practices; racial equity and justice in agriculture and land stewardship; holistic livestock health and management; interdisciplinary soil health research; collaborative conservation; and fostering the whole agrarian lifecycle.
 Regenerate mind, body, soil, land, water, and spirit at this year’s convening, Weaving Water, Land & People.

-*Considering significant success in national and global efforts to manage the pandemic, as well as input from the REGENERATE community, we are excited to announce that we will offer a mix of virtual and in-person activities this year.
+*We are excited to announce that we will offer a mix of virtual and in-person activities this year.
 We are planning for a handful of experiential, on-the-ground field days in the Southwest; a week filled with a variety of practical virtual workshops; and a two-day in-person gathering in New Mexico for plenary, keynote, and roundtable sessions.
 It is important to recognize that we will have limited capacity for our in-person events and sessions, but don’t let that discourage you!
 We will again adapt many of our conference activities to accommodate virtual participation.
+Due to changing CDC and state public health guidelines, the format and/or requirements for attendees may change.
+We will do our best to communicate these changes in a timely fashion.
 We hope to see you at REGENERATE 2021!

 About the partners

 Holistic Management International is an environmental and educational non-profit that helps communities grow and thrive by educating family farmers and ranchers and pastoralists in regenerative agricultural practices that empower them to strengthen their businesses, produce healthier food, improve local wildlife habitats and protect the environment.